sebastianromerocruz/CS3113-material/assignments/project_1.md

 ### Submission instructions
 1. You must use delta time in your animations.
-2. You should submit your homework on [**Brightspace**](https://brightspace.nyu.edu/d2l/lms/dropbox/admin/folders_manage.d2l?ou=289892).
+2. You should submit a link to the repository containing your assignment on [**Brightspace**](https://brightspace.nyu.edu/d2l/lms/dropbox/admin/folders_manage.d2l?ou=289892).
-3. You should also push that same version to your GitHub account.
+3. You should, of course, push that same version to your GitHub account.
 Note that any commits done after the deadline will be ignored.
-4. For this assignment you should turn in **one** C++ file named `main.cpp` _and_ any image files that you used in your project.
-Do **not** submit any other files.
 4. Do not use any OpenGL functionality that we have not learned in class.
 5. The `main.cpp` file you submit should contain a header comment block as follows: